tcerqueira/gotcha-widget-lib/README.md

 # gotcha-widget-lib - Captcha Challenge Integration Library

-A lightweight TypeScript library for integrating custom captcha challenges into web applications.
+A lightweight TypeScript library for integrating custom gotcha captcha challenges into web applications.
 This library provides a communication bridge between your challenge implementation and the captcha widget system.

 ## Installation